 What are the benefits of peer review?
 Why is it important that you involve colleagues in writing your research manuscript?
-Here are ten peer review benefits you can get from peer review including a short video on the review process.
+Here are ten peer review benefits, including a short video on the peer review process.

-Although you may believe that you already have what it takes to write your research paper competently, I highly recommend that you involve people within your discipline to finalize what you have written thus far.
+Although you may believe that you already have what it takes to write your research paper competently, I highly recommend that you involve people within your discipline to finalize what you have written.

 Peer review is an excellent process to undergo before submitting your research paper for publication or compliance with a research project’s requirements.
 Chances are, there are always things that you have overlooked while writing your research paper.

 So, what are the benefits of subjecting your manuscript to peer review?

 Although the peer review virtues may have been discussed elsewhere, below is a list of benefits that I have gained from experience.

 Here’s the list of 10 benefits to be gained from peer review:

 1. Corrects vague terms

 Early on, I am using an online thesaurus each time I write to find the appropriate word to express an idea.
 When I subscribed to Grammarly, an online grammar correction software application that automatically suggests a list of words to choose from, I realized it is far easier to find the correct words.
 I also noticed that I use vague wording and expressions that arise out of habit.

 Despite the assistance given by the AI-powered software application, I still make the final decision as I reread each line of text.
 I feel there is no substitute for my judgment being the author of my work.